KTH/devops-course/contributions/feedback/gangwal/README.md

 4. There were issues in performing the actual activities in steps 2 and 3, which I am highlighting in the feedback for specific steps.

+5. There are some grammatical mistakes are present like missing semicolon, period etc.

 ## Introduction